 By systematically making available data with a regional breakdown the repository intends to further the development of regional perspectives on Russian history and enhance the integration of Russian cases in the rapidly evolving field of transnational history.

-Currently, data are available on population, labour and agricultural output.
+Currently, data are available on population, labour, agricultural and industrial output.
 Further data will be made accessible on the site after completion of the data-sets.

 For further information, please consult the Introduction to the Electronic Repository of Russian Historical Statistics: